CoreumFoundation/docs-next/app/docs/next/core-dex/api-server/update-service/update-service.mdx

 The OHLC subscription will (re)produce the data for the last interval and flows over into the next interval when that interval is reached.
 The interval is defined by the period.

+The OHLC call contains the last 10 minutes.
+The data needs to be merged into the existing OHLC and replace the previous records if present.

 #### TRADES

 There are few different retrievals possible for trades, depending on the required information.
 The filters are: